UAFS coach cleared of racial discrimination allegations

 FORT SMITH, Ark.
-(KNWA) — A racial discrimination claim against the University of Arkansas – Fort Smith head basketball coach has been unfounded.
+(KFTA) — A racial discrimination claim against the University of Arkansas – Fort Smith head basketball coach has been unfounded.

 Former basketball player Tyler Williams and his parents submitted a complaint Sept.
 2, that Coach Jim Boone cut him from the team because of his dreadlocks.